 - For international students, language proficiency must be demonstrated (TOEFL exam).

 - Statement of purpose and research (500-750 words) addressing the following:

 - How would you describe your ability and commitment to undertake graduate education at this time?

 - What are your proposed career goals?

-- What are of materials science & engineering are you most interested?
+- What areas of materials science & engineering are you most interested?
 Why?

 - What influenced your decision to apply to The Catholic University of America?